vapor/docs/fluent/model.md

 ### double
 Creates a `double` in `MySQL`

-double can be usefull to map a `Date` in a Swift Model to the database.
+`double` can be usefull to map a `Date` in a Swift Model to the database, if your datase provider does not support types like `DATETIME`

 ```swift
 func makeNode(context: Context) throws -> Node {